billkarsh/SpikeGLX/Markdown/Manual-Text.md

 are saved to file.
 Note that saved channels are marked with an `S` on the right-hand sides of the graphs.

+* `Color TTL Events...`: Watch up to 4 auxiliary (TTL) channels for pulses.
+Apply color stripes to the graphs when pulses occur.

 #### Imec Menu

 * `Edit Banks, Refs, Gains...`: Shows the Imro Table editor allowing quick